ifeoluwak/api-type-gen/README.md

 Just import the helper function and start the server.
 Thats all.
 You can then go on with your normal development flow.

-*This setup is meant only for development and not for production!
-You should not deploy this into your production pipeline.*
+***This setup is meant only for development and not for production!
+You should not deploy this into your production pipeline.***

-This library was inspired by an old project I stumbled upon, called [MakeTypes](https://github.com/jvilk/MakeTypes)
+This library was inspired by an old project I stumbled upon, called [MakeTypes](https://github.com/jvilk/MakeTypes).

 ## Installation